Fitch retains India rating at BBB-, cites robust medium term growth outlook

-Fitch Ratings on December 20, 2022 retained its rating for India at ‘BBB-‘ with a stable outlook, even as it expected a modest ‘fiscal slippage’ this year from the central government’s fiscal deficit target of 6.4% to GDP to 6.6% of GDP, due to higher food and fertiliser subsidies.
+Fitch Ratings on Tuesday retained its rating for India at ‘BBB-‘ with a stable outlook, even as it expected a modest ‘fiscal slippage’ this year from the central government’s fiscal deficit target of 6.4% to GDP to 6.6%, due to higher food and fertilizer subsidies.

-Despite the slippage, Fitch expected India’s general government deficit to fall slightly to 9.6% of GDP in 2022-23, from 9.8% last year.
-This is lower than the 10.5% of GDP the global rating major had forecast in June 2022, and was ‘largely because state deficits have declined much faster than we anticipated’.
+Despite the slippage, Fitch said it expected India’s general government deficit to fall slightly to 9.6% of GDP in 2022-23, from 9.8% last year.
+This is lower than the 10.5% of GDP the global rating major had forecast in June 2022, and was ‘largely because State deficits have declined much faster than we anticipated’.

 Earlier this month, the rating agency had reiterated India’s GDP growth estimate at 7%, but had lowered its growth projection for 2023-24 to 6.2% from 6.7% predicted earlier.
 Its latest rating action attributes the reduction in next year’s growth estimate to ‘declining exports, heightened uncertainty and higher interest rates’ as well as a moderation in consumption growth ‘as pent-up demand fades’.